Bachelor of Science in Nursing

 - Social Science or

 - Indigenous Studies or

+A deficiency in the application to the BSN is defined by the College of Nursing as a pre-professional year course not completed by April 30th of the admission year.
 When the admission average is calculated, 50% will be used as the grade in the deficient class.
 This deficiency must be completed by the end of December of the year you are admitted.
 Proof of completion must be received by January 31.

 View a complete list of required documentation for admission here.